mid.importance()

 , thefitted.matrix

-of the MID model is used.- weights
+from the "mid" object is used.- weights

 an optional numeric vector of sample weights.